-Within 20 business days after receipt of the request, the Secretary of the Commission will either:
+Within 20 business days after receipt of the request, the Chief FOIA Officer of the Commission will either:

 2) deny the request in writing.

-With regard to expedited requests, the Secretary of the Commission has sole discretion to grant the request for expedited processing.
+With regard to expedited requests, the Chief FOIA Officer of the Commission has sole discretion to grant the request for expedited processing.
 If the request is granted, the request will be processed as soon as practicable; if it is denied, such a denial will be explained to the requester in writing.

 How Do I Appeal an FOIA Denial?

-The Commission will consider appeals of expedited processing requests in a timely manner.
+The Commission will consider appeals of denials of expedited processing requests in a timely manner.